eeshvardasikcm/insight-for-good-platform-adk/README.md

 * **Core Technologies (Initial Development for Hackathon Build):**
     * **Core Framework:** Agent Development Kit (ADK)
     * **Programming Language:** Python
-    * **Data Handling/Analysis (Exploratory):** [User to specify, e.g., Initial exploration with Pandas, NumPy]
+    * **Data Handling/Analysis (Exploratory):** The initial phase of our technical roadmap includes the evaluation and selection of core libraries for data handling and analysis (e.g., Pandas, NumPy) to be integrated during early development.
-    * **AI/ML Model (Benevolent Response Strategy - Conceptual/Prototyping):** [User to specify, e.g., Developing initial heuristics; exploring Language Model APIs like Google's Gemini]
+    * **AI/ML Model (Benevolent Response Strategy - Conceptual/Prototyping):** Our technical roadmap prioritizes the development of the Benevolent AI Response Strategy.
+This involves defining core logic, prototyping with initial heuristics, and evaluating suitable AI/ML model integrations (including options like Google's Gemini) to achieve the desired positively-framed responses.
-    * **UI (Initial Prototyping):** [User to specify, e.g., Basic command-line interface development]
+    * **UI (Initial Prototyping):** As outlined in our development roadmap, initial UI efforts will concentrate on a foundational interface (e.g., a command-line interface or a simple web prototype using tools like Streamlit/Flask) to demonstrate core functionality.
+Subsequent phases will address more comprehensive UI/UX enhancements.
 * **Google Cloud Services (Exploration for Hackathon & Future Use):**
-    * We *are exploring the use of* Google Cloud services such as [User to specify, e.g., Cloud Functions for specific agent tasks, Cloud Storage for datasets] for the hackathon build.
+    * Our roadmap incorporates the strategic integration of Google Cloud services.
+For the initial build, we are evaluating services such as Cloud Functions for specific agent tasks and Cloud Storage for dataset management, aligning with the project's evolving requirements.
-    * *Further integration is planned with services like* [User to specify, e.g., Vertex AI, BigQuery] to enhance capabilities in later versions.
+    * Later phases of our development roadmap identify further integration with services such as Vertex AI for advanced model management and BigQuery for scalable data analytics, ensuring the platform's long-term growth and performance.
 * **Further Development/Planned Integrations (Post-Initial Hackathon Version):**
-    * [User to list other technologies being considered for the full version]
+    The long-term technical roadmap includes the ongoing evaluation and incorporation of additional technologies and frameworks.
+This will aim to expand the platform's capabilities beyond the initial hackathon version, guided by research, development priorities, and emerging technological opportunities.

 ## 5. Core Innovative Concepts